Sprint (missile): Design predecessors

 The "HIBEX" (high boost experiment) missile is considered to be somewhat of a design predecessor and competitor to the Sprint missile, as it was a similar high-acceleration missile in the early 1960s, with a technological transfer from that program to the Sprint development program occurring.
 Both were tested at the White Sands Launch Complex 38.
 Although HIBEX's initial acceleration rate was higher, at near 400 g, its role was to intercept reentry vehicles at a much lower altitude than Sprint, 6100 m, and it is considered to be a last-ditch anti-ballistic missile "in a similar vein to Sprint".
 HIBEX employed a star-grain "composite modified double-base propellant", known as FDN-80, created from the mixing of ammonium perchlorate, aluminum, and double-base smokeless powder, with zirconium staples (0.125 in in length) embedded or "randomly dispersed" throughout the matrix.

-The British "Thunderbird" rocket of 1947 produced an acceleration of 100 g with a polysulfide composite propellant, star-grained cross-section solid rocket motor.

-Testing

-The first test of the Sprint missile took place at White Sands Missile Range on 17 November 1965.